The generalized Hierarchical Gaussian Filter: Introduction

-The HGF has been particularly useful in this context, as it can be fit to participants' empirically observed behaviour or physiology, and thereby used to infer individual trajectories of trial-wise precision-weighted PEs and predictions from measured data.
+The HGF\footnote{we use ``the HGF'' as a shorthand for ``hierarchical Gaussian filtering models of various configurations''} has been particularly useful in this context, as it can be fit to participants' empirically observed behaviour or physiology, and thereby used to infer individual trajectories of precision-weighted PEs and predictions from data.
 By formulating a response model that links trial-wise perceptual quantities (such as predictions and PEs) to measured quantities (such as choices, reaction times, eye movements, evoked response amplitude in EEG, etc.), the HGF can quantify individual differences in inference and learning in terms of model parameters that encode prior beliefs about higher-order structure in the environment \citep{de_berker_computations_2016,lawson_adults_2017,powers_pavlovian_2017,siegel_computational_2020,sevgi_social_2020,henco_bayesian_2020,rossi-goldthorpe_paranoia_2021,suthaharan_paranoia_2021,kafadar_conditioned_2022,sapey-triomphe_associative_2022,fromm_belief_2023,drusko_novel_2023}.
-Such a mechanistic characterization of inter-subject variability is of particular interest for fields like Computational Psychiatry, because such differences may explain the heterogeneous nature of psychiatric diseases, and form a basis for dissecting them into more homogeneous subgroups \citep{stephan2014,mathys2016}.
+Such a mechanistic characterization of inter-subject variability is of particular interest for fields like Computational Psychiatry, because such differences may explain the heterogeneous nature of psychiatric diseases, and form a basis for mapping them out in a continuous conceptual space or dividing them into more homogeneous subgroups \citep{stephan2014,mathys2016}.